-For more details: Digipay, ILO

-9. Climate change refers to the long-term shifts in global temperatures, precipitation and wind patterns caused by a rise greenhouse gas emissions.
+Digipay, ILO - 9.
+Climate change refers to the long-term shifts in global temperatures, precipitation and wind patterns caused by a rise greenhouse gas emissions.
 Changing climate and weather patterns threaten agricultural productivity and food chain security, with women farmers being disproportionately affected.

-For more details: Climate Reality Project, Root Capital

-(D) AGRICULTURE X GENDER CONCEPTS

-These are concepts that help contextualize gender within the various types of activities and businesses that operate in the digital agriculture sector.
-While this set is not exhaustive, but it aims to provide illustrative examples of what applying a gender lens might mean to agriculture value chains.

-10. Climate change mitigation refers to efforts to reduce or prevent emission of greenhouse gases (GHGs) that cause climate change.
+For more details: Climate Reality Project, Root Capital - 10.
+Climate change mitigation refers to efforts to reduce or prevent emission of greenhouse gases (GHGs) that cause climate change.
 Adoption of climate smart agricultural practices has high climate mitigation potential.
 Addressing the existing gender gaps in agriculture will increase the ability of women farmers to adopt mitigation practices which further result in food security and increased resilience to climate shocks.

-For more details: UNEP, UNDP

-11. Climate change adaptation refers to changes in processes, practices and structures to respond to actual or expected effects or impacts of climate change.
+For more details: UNEP, UNDP - 11.
+Climate change adaptation refers to changes in processes, practices and structures to respond to actual or expected effects or impacts of climate change.
 It involves sustainably increasing agricultural productivity and income by reducing vulnerability to climate change.
 Increasing women farmers' access to resources such as digital finance solutions and climate smart technologies will increase their climate adaptive capacity.

-For more details: UNFCCC, FAO

-12. Climate smart agriculture (CSA) refers to agricultural strategies and practices that would ensure sustainable food security in a changing climate through increased agricultural productivity, enhanced climate resilience and reduced emissions.
+For more details: UNFCCC, FAO - 12.
+Climate smart agriculture (CSA) refers to agricultural strategies and practices that would ensure sustainable food security in a changing climate through increased agricultural productivity, enhanced climate resilience and reduced emissions.
 Women farmers need to be educated on climate-smart agricultural practices such as crop diversification and manure management to increase their climate resilience.
 For more details: FAO, World Bank

+CASE STUDIES

+Examples of gender transformative work from the ecosystem

 This case study compendium will help you to learn from real world examples of organizations that have adopted gender transformative approaches and the impacts of the same.

-The case studies are short summaries of evidences across value chains and geographies, highlighting (1) why gender mainstreaming should be considered in agriculture (2) how gender mainstreaming can be considered and (3) evidence of impact of gender mainstreaming.
+The case studies are short summaries of evidence across value chains and geographies, highlighting (1) why gender mainstreaming should be considered in agriculture (2) how gender mainstreaming can be considered and (3) evidence of impact of gender mainstreaming.
 Longer form sources are linked to every summary to provide deeper reading material.

 This case study compendium can be very useful to build a case for gender transformation both internally within an organization and externally with stakeholders.
-The various case studies provide illustrative examples how gender transformative approaches in agriculture can be adopted and the financial and social benefits from such approaches.
+The various case studies provide illustrative examples of how gender transformative approaches in agriculture can be adopted and the financial and social benefits from such approaches.